rakyll/appdatapreferences-localstorage/README.md

 	    appdatapreferences.start();
 	</script>

 Your storage will be initiated with the remote preferences on user's Drive.
 If this is the first time, your user is being synchronized with Google Drive, the library will initiate a new remote preferences file with his/her current local storage.

+    localStore['name'] = 'my name';

 Continue to edit your `localStorage` and wait for your preferences to be synced.

-    localStore['name'] = 'my name';
+That's it.

 ## reference